bbc/uap-principal-technical-test/README.md

 __You should spend no more than 60 minutes on this.__

+The second stage of the interview will involve bringing this solution to life, so please ensure your plan is implementable within 2 hours!

 ## Requirements:

 Using modern web technologies, plan how you might build an application that meets the following: